korx/Korx.Cycler/README.md

 #### `useJs()`
-Force the cycler to switch to using Javascript Fx.Morph transitions.
+Force the cycler to switch to using JavaScript Fx.Morph transitions.

     cycler.useJs();